ASFHyP3/hyp3-gamma/etc/README_Template.txt

 -------------
 RTC Processing

-The basic steps in the radiometic terrain correction are as follows:
+The basic steps in the radiometric terrain correction process are as follows:
 1. Data granule is ingested into gamma format - calibration is done during this step.
 2. If required, data is multi-looked to the desired number of looks (default is 6 for GRD and 3 for SLC).
 This product used [LOOKS] looks.
 3. A DEM is extracted from the ASF DEM heap covering the granule to be corrected.